 If this is of interest to you, why not consider offering tutorials over webcam?
 It’s a good way to help those who might otherwise struggle to get out of the house to attend classes.
 It’s far more useful to them than a book full of jargon they’ll never understand.

 For those who are really keen to learn more about IT, why not offer classes in programming or coding for websites?
 You’ll be surprised at how quickly old dogs can learn new tricks!

 In the last five years, older age groups have increasingly started using the internet.
 However, those who’ve never used the internet still remain the majority with 4 million over-65s in the UK having never used the internet.

 Generally speaking, the older generation is less likely to own mobile devices (such as smartphones and tablets) or computers.
 There are very few seniors who have both a computer and a mobile device.

 There is a significant number of seniors who have the ability to access the internet but choose not to and there are also those who have no chance of accessing the internet.
-However, thanks to online and in-home IT tutorials, seniors can be kept in the digital loop:
+However, thanks to online computer courses and in-home IT tutorials, seniors can be kept in the digital loop:

 With their former colleagues through Skype.

 With their children, grandchildren, and other family members through social media.

 With the news through various websites.